chirimalance-tech/cNBextended/README.md

 ```

 # Example
-Code to reproduce table 2(b) "Nuber of visits to the physicians office"
+Code to reproduce Table 2(b) "Number of visits to the physicians office"

 ```
 library(AER)